-\end{remark} \begin{remark} The equivalent conditions for densely d-hypercyclicity (or equivalently, disjoint topological transitivity) in Theorem \ref{thm32} can be given for the situation where $B_0(\mathcal{H})$ is replaced by an arbitrary non-unital $C^*$-algebra $\mathcal{A}$, and the set of all finite rank orthogonal projections on $\mathcal{H}$ is replaced by the normalized canonical approximate unit in $\mathcal{A}$.
+\begin{remark} The equivalent conditions for dense d-hypercyclicity (or equivalently, disjoint topological transitivity) in Theorem \ref{thm32} can be given in the situation where $B_0(\mathcal{H})$ is replaced by an arbitrary non-unital $C^*$-algebra $\mathcal{A}$, and the set of all finite rank orthogonal projections on $\mathcal{H}$ is replaced by an approximate unit in $\mathcal{A}$ consisting of projections.
 See \cite[Remark 3]{iv2} for some details. \end{remark}